Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: Summary

 Our work is focused on the $z=0$ simulated universe and useful in comparing a large sample of simulated dwarf galaxies to Local observations.
 Future work can expand upon this study by including a range of redshifts and comparing to more observational work, such as \citet{Mishra_24} and \citet{Dutta24}.
 Additionally, studies investigating the properties of \OVI, how this ion relates to dwarf galaxy activity, and, more generally, how the CGM of dwarf galaxies depends on the modeling choices built in modern simulations, will likely prove useful in advancing our understanding of simulated feedback physics and the baryon cycle in the low-mass regime.

 We thank Kristen B. W. McQuinn and Iryna S. Butsky for helpful conversations during this work.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center.
 Some of the simulations were performed using resources made available by the Flatiron Institute.
 The Flatiron Institute is a division of the Simons Foundation.
 This work used Stampede2 at the Texas Advanced Computing Center (TACC) through allocation MCA94P018 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by U.S. National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
 D.R.P and A.M.B are supported by NASA Grant 80NSSC24K0894.
+A.M.B acknowledges support by grant FI-CCA-Research-00011826 from the Simons Foundation.
 J.W. is supported by a grant from NSERC (National Science and Engineering Research Council) Canada.
+C.C. was supported by the NSF under CAREER grant AST-1848107, and this work was performed in part at Aspen Center for Physics, which is supported by NSF grant PHY-2210452.
+N.N.S. was supported by the National Science Foundation MPS-Ascend award ID 2212959.